jjjjjeb/ETL_Project/final_report.md

 # ETL Process
 ## Project 2, Group 5

-* We looked into World Bank's development indicators to create a pipeline isolating a comprehensive and current data set that allows the user to compare Russia, China, and the USA.

 ### Github Participants:
 * @ronak-ops - Ronak Chandgadhia
 * @jkim6367 - Jeff Kim